OkapiLib/OkapiLib/docs-dev/content/api/chassisModel/chassisModel.md

 virtual void driveForward(const int power) = 0
 ```

 Drives the chassis forwards by setting all motors to the input power.
 A positive value for `power` should cause all chassis wheels to move the robot forward in a straight line.
+Uses truespeed.

 Parameter | Description
 ----------|------------